jdw083/jdw083/README.md

   - MySQL
   - etc.

-Lastly, I will be showcasing my work in **jdw083/github.io**, which published at https://jdw083.github.io/.
+Lastly, I will be showcasing my work in **jdw083/github.io**, which is published at https://jdw083.github.io/.
 Feel very free to check it out or leave a comment here.

 Reach me at the following contacts: